At a glance

 Sponsors are often willing to assist people who have trouble with testing.
 Some will honor IEPs and allow for extra time.
 Others will let candidates with low scores study and re-take the test during their apprenticeship.
 Some will even provide free tutoring.

-pre-apprenticeship.”
+What if kids aren’t ready for a formal program, or don’t know what trade to pursue?
+They can enroll in what’s called a “pre-apprenticeship.”
 These programs help build basic skills to prepare people for apprenticeships.
-They’re generally offered by high schools, community colleges, local agencies and industry organizations.
+They’re generally offered by high schools, community colleges, local agencies, and industry organizations.

-Here are some other ways to help your child find an apprenticeship that works for her.
+Here are some other ways to help your child find an apprenticeship.